colinhacks/zod/README.md

 ## Recursive types

-You can define a recursive schema in Zod, but because of a limitation of Typescript, their type can't be statically inferred.
+You can define a recursive schema in Zod, but because of a limitation of TypeScript, their type can't be statically inferred.
 If you need a recursive Zod schema you'll need to define the type definition manually, and provide it to Zod as a "type hint".

 ```ts
 interface Category {